thatstoasty/mist/README.md

     style = mist.new_style(mist.TRUE_COLOR_PROFILE).foreground("#c9a0dc")
     print(style.render(a))

-    # It also supports using the Profile of the TerminalStyle to instead of passing Profile().color().
+    # It also supports using the Profile of the Style to instead of passing Profile().color().
     style = mist.new_style(Profile(TRUE_COLOR)).foreground("#c9a0dc")
     print(style.render(a))